tjnaylor/project_template/README.md

 * Implement vehicle supply node load limits and stress them
 * Escalate the scenario to a Category 5 to test limitations of the civilian and military hospitals
 * Create alternate supply routes and impede their travel
+* Implement a sea aspect of response both supply chain and humanitarian/medical relief

 The framework is a beginning step into modeling disaster relief in the Port St Lucie area.
 We tried to address were the best location was to set up a supply hub.
 Identifying the number of air and land assets required to accomplish delivery with a set quantity of supplies was also investigated.
 The number of helicopters required to replenish a nuclear reactor’s spent fuel pool was explored to see if the air assets could be used in different tasks and still maintain the appropriate water level in the pool.
 While these questions were specifically addressed, the largest contribution is providing a framework to build upon in future problem sets.